olc-techsupport/Education-Climate-Resiliency-Digital-Sovereignty/README.md

 ## Sovereignty throughout the work

 Each track includes three brief group activities on authority/question framing, representation and reuse/sharing.
 Students maintain decision notes and run a provenance cell with actual source snapshots, settings and unresolved decisions.
 See [sovereignty practice](guides/sovereignty_practice.md).
 These activities occur during project work; the short opening instruction and full final hour of student sharing remain unchanged.

+## Project code and inspiration

+Browse the [other OLC project repositories](guides/project_resources.md) for code, data sources and ideas for your team question or a future project.
+These are optional resources.